MonadMorph/guandan-RL/README.md

 I used Transformer as model backbone.
 The states are encoded as 20 tokens.
 I added attention masking as padding for history hands, while we not yet as full history.
 The model itself consists of 2 transformer layers each with 4 heads.
 It only has around 450k params, and could run in ms on every computer.

 Train with `python training.py` and evaluate with `python evaluate.py`.
-Currently I only played it with random policy, and it would beat random for 95% the times and with high score.

 These are my results of training the agent for 500 epoches, and playing against agents at different epoches:

 | Epoch | Win Rate (%) | Avg Score |
 | ----- | ------------ | --------- |